May 14, 2024

 Do you know how much the homes cost in your chosen housing market?

-And by comparison, how much loan you can afford to apply for?
-House hunting without knowing your price range can be a problem especially if you don’t know how taxes, insurance, and other factors will affect your monthly mortgage payments.
+And by comparison, how much loan can you afford to apply for?
+House hunting without knowing your price range can be a problem, especially if you don’t know how taxes, insurance, and other factors will affect your monthly mortgage payments.

-You want to know the average price range you can afford (in the lender’s eyes) and start your house hunting journey with those numbers in mind.
+You want to know the average price range you can afford (in the lender’s eyes) and start your house-hunting journey with those numbers in mind.

 What It Takes To Pre-Qualify For A Home Loan